 Alison Jaggar aims to bring gender to the centre of philosophical debates about global justice with this recent collection of essays.
 Chapters cover geographies of gender and migration, taxation and global justice, and sexual violence in an international context, amongst other issues central to our understanding of what justice means today.
-Although Gender and Global Justice is not altogether timely, the book still forms a compelling resource for those interested in global issues, in social and political philosophy, and in feminist theory, given the breadth of conceptual work it contains, writes Clara Fischer.
+Clara Fischer writes that although Gender and Global Justice is not altogether timely, the book still forms a compelling resource for those interested in global issues, in social and political philosophy, and in feminist theory, given the breadth of conceptual work it contains.

 Gender and Global Justice.
 Alison M. Jaggar (ed.).
 Polity Press.
 December 2013.